vijaybiradar/DevOps-AWS-Interview-QA/Real-Time Scenarios/step-by-step guide on how to set up Prometheus, Grafana, NGINX Ingress Controller, and Route 53 on Amazon EKS using Helm.md

-## step-by-step guide on how to set up Prometheus, Grafana, NGINX Ingress Controller, and Route 53 on Amazon EKS
+## step-by-step guide on how to set up Prometheus, Grafana, NGINX Ingress Controller, and Route 53 on Amazon EKS using Helm

 **Prerequisites:**
 - An Amazon EKS cluster.